brtrdkeller/Assistance-UNSSC-courses/recommendations-report.md

 nav_order: 6
 ---

-**Recommentions** est un document destiné aux équipes opérationnelles.
-Celles qui vont avoir à charge de l'évolution d'un site web.

-Les recommandations ont plutôt une approche qualité du code afin

-d'améliorer la base de code qui permettra de rendre la navigation uniforme sur l'ensemble du site.

-Les recommandations se rapprochent de ce qui pourrait figure d'un bug tracker.
+**Recommendations** is a document designed for operational teams.
+Those in charge of developing a website.

+The recommendations take a quality approach to code, with the aim of improve the code base that will make navigation uniform throughout the site.

+The recommendations are akin to a bug tracker.

 ## Table of contents
 {: .no_toc .text-delta }